HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 1. Go to *Settings → Modbus TCP Definitions*.
 2. Click *Add*.
 Alternatively, if you have no Modbus TCP definitions, click *Add new Modbus TCP definition.*
-3. Enter a Name and Asset Type for the definition, and click *Save*.
+3. Enter a Name and Asset Type for the definition.
+You can optionally enter a Description.
+Click *Save*.

 A success message will appear, and the Overview page of the new Modbus TCP definition will be displayed.
 Proceed to add sensor definitions.